-All third party recruiters seeking to register and post positions within the Careers4Terps system must complete and return a signed copy of our Third Party Recruiter Statement of Understanding.
+All third party recruiters seeking to register and post positions within the Careers4Terps system must read through and complete the Third Party Recruiter Statement of Understanding

 Agencies utilizing our Careers4Terps job/internship database, attending a career fair or participating in the OCI program must provide:

 - The name of the firm for whom you are recruiting for.
 Names will be held in confidence within the Career Center and will not be released to candidates.

 - Complete job descriptions that acknowledge third party recruiter status and that any fees assessed by the agency will be paid by the employer you represent and not the UMD candidate.

 - Agreement that neither your organization, nor your client may provide UMD students’ resumes to any other party without the candidate’s written consent.
 Failure to comply with this is a violation of The Family Education Rights & Privacy Act of 1974.

 Third Party recruiters will not have access to search resume books.